![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 of H.P.
 Lovecraft, entitled 'The Thing', which he wrote for The

-reprinted the work in 1993 in a limited edition of 85 signed copies.
+reprinted the piece in 1993 in a limited edition of 85 signed copies.
+After graduating from Lincoln High School, Bloch bought

-seventeen when he sold 'The Feast in the Abbey,' to
+a secondhand typewriter.
+He was only seventeen he sold 'The Feast in

 Weird Tales